 “Students would spend three years in the college department of the university studying a broad liberal arts curriculum, and then three years focused on ministry training in the theological college.
 Initial staffing of the college was drawn from the ranks of the Episcopal, SPG (Anglican) and Church Mission Society missions, each contributing one overseas missionary and one experienced Japanese clergy.

-“The college buildings and library at Ikebukuro were destroyed by Allied incendiary bombing in the closing months of the Pacific War.
+“The college buildings and library at Ikebukuro were destroyed by Allied incendiary bombing in the closing months of the Pacific War in 1945.
 In 1953, the college relocated to its current suburban location at Yōga, Setagaya, where it presently resides.”